-Steven practices Therapeutic Aromatherapy, Hot Stone, Sports Massage, Reiki and Pre Natal Massage.
+Steven practices Therapeutic Aromatherapy, Hot Stone, Sports Massage, and Reiki.
 In his free time Steven can often be found at the movies as he is passionate about film, and also his new kitten TomKat.

 Julie Phay graduated from Cortiva Institute in November, 2013.
 Her modalities include Therapeutic Aromatherapy, Sports Massage, Hot Stone, and Table Thai.
 She works with mentally disabled adults when not massaging as she loves to contribute her support to the community.
 She’s enthusiastic about fitness and health.
 In her free time, she enjoys chess, flea markets, art shows, scenic walks and of course…food!

 He began this study at the International School of Massage Therapy in San Francisco, where he became certified in Swedish Massage and Shiatsu.
 Wanting to further his study , he decided to move to the source of Shiatsu….Japan.
 Living in a Zen temple in Tokyo for 2 years, he studied at the Iokai Shiatsu Center, and practiced Shiatsu in Japan.